DavidHe1127/Mr.He_HandBook/DevOps/AWS/ELB/README.md

 - ALB is layer 7 lb while NLB is layer 4 lb.
 With NLB, it does not access HTTP headers
 - ALB/CLB supports connection multiplexing - reqs from multiple clients uses the single one backend connection.
 This improves latency and reduces load on your application.
 Set `Connection: close` header in your app HTTP response to disable it.

+### Surge Queue and Spillover count

+Surge Queue - The total number of requests that are pending routing.
+The load balancer queues a request if it is unable to establish a connection with a healthy instance in order to route the request.
+The maximum size of the queue is `1,024`.
+Additional requests are rejected when the queue is full.

+Spillover count - The total number of requests that were rejected because the surge queue is full.

+See #ELB useful metrics for more details

 ### Best Practices

 - When ELB scales up, it updates the DNS records with new IPs so that these IPs are registered when more ELB resources (nodes) being added.
 Records have TTL of 60 seconds.
 So client will re-lookup DNS at least every 60 seconds.